Download the app today.

 Historylines

-HistoryLines differentiates from StoryWorth through its focus on contextualizing individuals' family history within a wider historical framework.
+HistoryLines differentiates from Storyworth through its focus on contextualizing individuals' family history within a wider historical framework.
 It creates an interactive timeline for any ancestor that users are researching, populating their life story with historical events, typical living conditions, and cultural trends of their time.
 This historical backdrop provides context and adds depth to the family history, illuminating the circumstances that ancestors lived in.
-Unlike StoryWorth, which collects personal stories through weekly prompts, HistoryLines provides a macro perspective, helping users appreciate the intersection of family history and world history.
+Unlike Storyworth, which collects personal stories through weekly prompts, HistoryLines provides a macro perspective, helping users appreciate the intersection of family history and world history.

 What’s a Rich Text element?